 With facial recognition, a computer analyzes a photograph by looking for extremely specific markings, like brighter pixels or 3D characteristics.
-Once a pattern is spotted, then the computer compares it with other photos until it finds a match.
+Once it spots a pattern, the computer compares the photo with others until it finds a match.

 How is Facial Recognition Used?

-Have you ever noticed when Facebook asks you if you want to be tagged in certain pictures?
-And have you ever wondered how it knew it was your face in the picture?
+Have you ever noticed Facebook asking you if you want to be tagged in certain pictures?
+How did it know it was your face in the picture?